KxSystems/docs/docs/ml/automl/params.md

-  sigfeats    Feature significance procedure to be applied to the data sz          Size of test set for train-test split function tts         Train-test split function to be applied xv          Cross validation function and associated no. of folds/percentage
+  sigfeats    Feature significance procedure to be applied to the data sz          Size of test set for train-test split function tts         Train-test split function to be applied xv          Cross validation function and no. of folds/percentage of data in validation set
 ```

 For simplicity, each of these modifications will be handled seperately below with example implementations where possible.